-Thank you for coming to the school website to read what school will look like for you when you return.
+Thank you for coming to the school website to read what school will look like for you when you return in September.

 We have designed this as a question and answer structure so you can hopefully find what you need quickly.